 Internal links go from one page on your website to another.
 The links are within the same domain but allow users to navigate your website easily.
 There are several reasons why internal linking is essential.
 For one, it helps establish site architecture and hierarchy.
 This allows bots to crawl your website with ease and spot relevant content.

 Besides, when combined with anchor text, it gives search engines a better understanding of your site and helps your page rank on SERPs.

 2. No-Follow Links

-Sometimes, a web page may link to another, but the link carries a “no-follow” tag.
-When you include this tag, you prevent web pages from passing any value or equity to your site.
-Now, you might wonder what importance does a no-follow link hold in SEO.
+Sometimes, a web page may link to another, but the link carries a “ no-follow” tag.
+Including this tag prevents web pages from passing any value or equity to your site.
+Now, you might wonder what importance a no-follow link holds in SEO.

-Well, sometimes, you might be linking out to an unreliable site or affiliate products.
-In such cases, the site you are linking out to isn’t an authority source.
-Therefore, to prevent your site from being impacted negatively, you can add the no-follow tag.
+Sometimes, you might link to an unreliable site or affiliate product.
+In such cases, the site you are linking to isn’t an authority source.
+Therefore, you can add the no-follow tag to prevent your site from being impacted negatively.

 Alternatively, the do-follow links allow Google to track your blog or website.
 It is the default state of any backlink that appears on a website.
-Here, the link juice is passed down from one site to another, and it helps you rank higher on search engines.
+Here, the link juice is passed down from one site to another, and it helps you rank higher on searches for related keywords.

 3. Linking Root Domains

-It is essential to have high-quality backlinks on different domains.
-This is because no matter how many times a website links to your page, it will be counted as a singular linked root domain.
-Linking root domains only counts the number of links that come to your website from unique domains.
+High-quality backlinks from diverse linking sites are crucial.
+Regardless of how frequently a website links to your page, it is considered a single linked root domain.
+Linking root domains account for the number of links to your website from unique referring domains.